graphiti-api/graphiti/quickstart.md

 ### <a name="documentation" href='#documentation'>Bonus: Documentation</a>

 We can autodocument our code using [swagger documentation](https://swagger.io).
-Once you follow the [installation instructions](/how-to-autodocument), documenting an endpoint is one line of code:
+Once you follow the <a href="{{site.github.url}}/how-to-autodocument">installation instructions</a>, documenting an endpoint is one line of code:

 ```ruby
 jsonapi_resource '/v1/employees'